 (7) Whole30 Snacks Are Good

-I felt hungry at times, so I’m grateful for these much-needed Whole30 approved snacks that I could keep in my purse to eat on a moment’s notice.
+I sometimes felt hungry, so I’m grateful for these much-needed Whole30-approved snacks that I could keep in my purse to eat at a moment’s notice.
 I personally enjoyed Wild Zora and RX Bars the most.
 I created a list of 10 snacks I loved most – check out my Whole30 snack list.
 I plan to continue to enjoy these snacks going forward.

 (8) Mindful Eating is Key

 As much as I missed the mindlessness of eating whatever gluten-free thing I wanted, I enjoyed that the Whole30 forced me to be a bit more mindful.
-I was forced to plan meals, thoughtfully consider where we ate out, and I became an even more avid label reader than I was before.
+I was forced to plan meals and thoughtfully consider where we ate out, and I became an even more avid label reader than I was before.
 I was not just looking for gluten, but also I was looking for nasty ingredients unnecessarily hidden in the food we eat.
-The cleaner the label the better!
+The cleaner the label, the better!

 (9) Salad Dressing No More